gapotchenko/Gapotchenko.FX/README.md

 ## Profiles

 In addition to modules, Gapotchenko.FX also provides profiles.
-A profile is a collection of modules covering a common theme.
+A profile is a collection of Gapotchenko.FX modules covering a common theme.

 [Learn more about Gapotchenko.FX profiles >](Source/Profiles#profiles)